NRajiv-code/ComputePosteriorProbability/readme.txt

 Name: Rajiv Ramachandra Nidumolu
-UTA ID:1001866606

 Task 1:

 Command-line Instructions
 Prerequisites:
-* Install the latest version ofﾊJava
+* Install the latest version ofﾃ開ava
-* You may need to set yourﾊJAVA_HOME.
+* You may need to set yourﾃ開AVA_HOME.
 * cd your path~/computer_a_posteriori.java.
 * javac computer_a_posteriori.java.
 * java computer_a_posteriori.java CLLCCLLLCCL(string you want to enter)